os.path

 os.path.splitext()

 Split a path into the root (everything before the extension) and the extension (starting with the final dot).
-This is the go-to function for changing file extensions.
+This is the go-to function for changing file extensions, performing file type filtering, and isolating filename stems from their suffixes in path processing pipelines.

 os.path.splitext(path, /)